Den building, crafts and campfires

 Perfect for 6 - 15 year olds

-Campfires, making musical instruments from sticks, building imaginative dens with friends, playing Hide and Seek, are all part of the magical charm of Forest School.
+Campfires, making musical instruments from sticks, building imaginative dens and learning how to use tools are all part of the magical charm of Forest School.

-Research has shown just how much children can benefit from learning and playing outdoors in terms of developing self-confidence, self-esteem and resilience.
+Research has shown just how much children (and adults) can benefit from learning and playing outdoors in terms of developing self-confidence, self-esteem, resilience and health and well-being.

-Forest schools is about exploring and experiencing the natural environment through practical activities within a secure woodland area.
-The outdoor sessions take place in all but the worst weathers with small groups (typically 12 children or less) over a series of 6-10 sessions.
-This regular contact helps leaders as well as the learners to better understand what learners are capable of and where their personal interests lie.
+Forest Schools are about exploring and experiencing the natural environment through practical activities within a secure woodland area.
+The outdoor sessions take place in all but the worst weather, with small groups (typically 12 children or less) over a series of 6-10 sessions.
+This regular contact helps leaders as well as learners to better understand what learners are capable of and where their personal interests lie.

 Research carried out in recent years has shown just how much children benefit from spending more time outdoors and within nature.
 Working together in the outdoor learning environment allows children to develop self-esteem, learn to work as a team and develop an awareness of their own emotional needs as well as those of others.